-When it comes to achieving a carbon footprint reduction, a useful first step is to measure a company’s total greenhouse gas emissions and determine where they come from.
-An independent, certified auditor can carry out an energy audit that will help businesses find out how they use energy, where they are wasting it, and where improvements will have the greatest effect.
+When it comes to achieving a carbon footprint reduction, a useful first step is to measure a company’s total greenhouse gas emissions and determine where the CO2 emissions come from.
+An independent, certified auditor can carry out an energy audit.
+This will help businesses find out how they use energy, where they are wasting it, and where improvements will have the greatest effect.

-For example, many companies do not have strategies in place that maximize their energy usage when their production fluctuates, i.e. they waste too much energy when they are not running at full capacity.
+For example, many companies do not have strategies in place that maximize their energy usage when their production fluctuates.
+They waste too much energy when they are not running at full capacity.

 Companies should also aim to reduce air travel as much as possible.
 For shorter distances, employees should consider using trains, and, whenever possible, meetings should be held online.